-What I’d Like To See In iOS 6
+What I’d Like To See In (the next version of) iCloud

 I won’t surprise anyone if I say I love my iDevices.
 I’ve tried many smartphones and tablets, and I keep coming back to Apple’s products, because the fit my mobile needs best.